Hemodynamics of the aorta: Patient specific information

 In order to replicate patient-specific geometries a CT scan or an MRI is taken.
 From this scan the inlet, various outlets, and walls can be digitally reconstructed to create the control volume.
 A common software used to construct the geometry and discretize the mesh is ANSYS.
 The inlet is identified as the cross section directly above the aortic valve.
 The outlets are identified as the brachiocephalic artery, left and right common carotid artery, subclavian artery, and the descending aorta.

 In order to replicate the flow velocities that occur in individual patients a PC-MRI is taken.
 The PC-MRI can be taken be 1D, 3D, or 4D.
 1D PC-MRIs only capture the velocity in one direction, typically axially with the inlet.
 A 4D PC-MRI can capture the axial through plane velocity, as well as orthogonal in plane velocities.
 Although 4D PC-MRIs provide more accurate and useful information on the flow, 1D PC-MRIs are more commonly taken and used in CFD modeling of the aorta.
-Wall shear stress and helicity of the flow tend to be influenced by which type of velocity information os used in the model.
+Wall shear stress and helicity of the flow tend to be influenced by which type of velocity information is used in the model.